jasonwcfan/chronicink-dashboard-v2/README.md

 `npm install -g mup`

 In the `.deploy` directory of the project, there is a `mup.js` file that specifies the configuration.
 Under the `servers` property there are keys `one`, `two`, etc that have the specifications for different servers we can deploy to.
 The one with host `dashboard.chronicinktattoo.com` is the production server.
 Under the `meteor.servers` setting, specify which of the servers you want to deploy to when you run the deployment command.
+Change the ROOT_URL environment variable to the url of the server you are deploying to this time.
 There is also a `settings.json` file that specifies what settings to pass to the Meteor instance that is deployed.

 In the `.deploy` directory, just run

 `mup deploy`

-to deploy to the server(s) specified in `mup.js`.
+to deploy to the server specified in `mup.js`.
 Deployments done using mup run in a docker container that can be accessed with the commands:

 `docker exec -it chronicink-dashboard bash` for the Meteor instance.